 The course is physically demanding, and it is essential that students participate in all practical lessons.
 Students are encouraged to attend extra-curricular dance sessions to develop their performance skills.
-Students must be prepared to perform to audiences.
+Students will need to have their performances recorded as these must be sent to the exam board as part of the Component 1 assessment.
 Students will need a leotard and leggings (or equivalent) for performances.